haddocking/haddocking.github.io/education/molmod_online/simulation.md

 </a>

 <a class="prompt prompt-info">
-  Open the resulting PDB file in Pymol and compare the centroids of each cluster with the others.
+  Open the resulting PDB file in PyMOL and compare the centroids of each cluster with the others.
 </a>

 <a class="prompt prompt-pymol">